 Azets has not been appointed to provide any non-audit services during the year.
 We confirm that we comply with FRC's Ethical Standard.
 In our professional judgement, the audit process is independent and our objectivity has not been compromised in any way.
-In particular there are and have been no relationships between Azets and the IJB, its Board members and senior management that may reasonably be thought to bear on our objectivity and independence
+In particular there are and have been no relationships between Azets and Clydeplan, its Joint Committee members and senior management that may reasonably be thought to bear on our objectivity and independence.